Selection and Aggregation of Conformal Prediction Sets: Best Ridge Regression Fixed Width Prediction Set

 We will further reduce the problem of bounding $\|\widehat{\beta}_{\lambda} - \beta^*_{\lambda}\|_{\Sigma}$ to the problem of bounding averages of random vectors and random matrices via a simple deterministic inequality.
 This is similar to the deterministic inequality results of~\cite{kuchibhotla2018model}.
 Recall the definition of $\widehat{\beta}_{\lambda}$ and $\beta^*_{\lambda}$ from~\eqref{eq:empirical-ridge-regression} and~\eqref{eq:population-ridge-regression}, respectively. \begin{lemma} (Deterministic Inequality for Ridge Regression) Set

 Define

 Then for any $c\le 1$, we have

 If assumption \ref{assump:finite-Y} holds true, then $\| \Sigma^{-1/2} \Gamma \|_2 \leq K_y.$ \end{lemma} The proof is provided in Appendix \ref{sec:Proof of Lemma ridge} of the supplementary.
 This result provides some insights into the behavior of the algorithm and possible refinements.
 Firstly, the estimation error of the ridge regression estimator can be bounded in terms of the estimation error of $\widehat{\Gamma}_1$ and $\widehat{\Sigma}_1$.
 Because these are averages of $d$-dimensional random vectors and random matrices, the behavior of the estimation errors depends crucially on the moments and tails of the underlying distribution of $(X, Y)$.
 Secondly, the result does not actually depend on the definitions of $\widehat{\Sigma}_1$ and $\widehat{\Gamma}_1$.
-In particular, if the empirical ridge regression estimator $\widehat{\beta}_{\lambda}$ is redefined as

-then the conclusion~\eqref{eq:oracle-ridge} continues to hold true.
+In particular, if the empirical ridge regression estimator $\widehat{\beta}_{\lambda}$ is redefined as $\widehat{\beta}_{\lambda} = \argmin_{\theta\in\mathbb{R}^d}\,-2\theta^{\top}\widehat{\Gamma}_1 + \theta^{\top}(\widehat{\Sigma}_1 + \lambda I_d)\theta,$ then the conclusion~\eqref{eq:oracle-ridge} continues to hold true.
 This suggests that if $\Sigma$ and $\Gamma$ can be estimated better using alternative estimators even under heavy-tailed observations, then this would give better estimation error of ridge regression and also yields a better oracle inequality.
 For instance, we mention~\cite{mendelson2020robust}, where the authors propose improved estimators of $\Sigma$ that have a sub-Gaussian tail behavior even when $X$ only has four moments.
 The same work also provides algorithms for estimating $\Gamma$ with heavy-tailed data; also see~\cite{cherapanamjeri2020optimal}.
 Lemma~\ref{lem:ridge}, hence, can be readily combined with these works to obtain a modified ridge regression estimator and an improvement of the oracle inequality that will be derived below.
 Given the popularity of ridge regression, we will restrict ourselves to the standard ridge regression.